BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 07/05/2023
 ---
 I was mowing the grass on the plot today and later from noon I had a terrible headache 😓.

+08/05/2023
+---
+Nice Sunday 🙂.
+It was sunny but not very warm.
+After the morning service, we went to Dubicze for Natan and Ewelina's birthday and spent the whole afternoon there 🥳.

+09/05/2023
+---
+I went cycling with wife today and we did 18 km :).

+10/05/2023
+---
+Time flies by 🫣🫣.
+In the evening we were guests at Maksim and Natasha's.

+11/05/2023
+---
+My wife and I cycled almost 22 km today 😊.

+12/05/2023
+---
+The real spring has come 😍😍.
+It's sunny and beautiful ☀️!

+13/05/2023
+---
+I mowed the yard today.
+It was sunny - although we left the yard only at 4 pm (I was still in the morning, but I don't count it).
+At 18 we went to prayer (we haven't been for a long time 😶).

+14/05/2023
+---
+Nice Saturday 😊.
+I got a little tan, rode a bike a little, worked on the plot for a while and so everything a little bit 😆.